How is the gold per ounce price determined?

-Q- Are the Gold prices per ounce the same no matter where I live?
+Are the gold spot prices the same no matter where I live?

-Yes, the price of gold in India, China, Brazil, Australia, Russia, or any other country in the world would be the same as the price of gold in USA at any particular time.
+Yes, the price of gold in India, China, Brazil, Australia, Russia, or any other country in the world would be the same as the price of gold in the United States at any particular time.
 In the absence of the same gold spot price worldwide, an arbitrage-free market could not be possible.

 It is the number of ounces of silver required to buy one ounce of gold.
 Silver and gold price chart history and the fluctuating gold/silver ratio is often used by investors to analyze how much silver is worth in comparison to gold, to evaluate if one of the two is overpriced at any given time.
 This enables investors to determine whether it is a favorable time or not for either buying or selling one of these commodities.

-Gold spot price is essentially the cost at which a product can be executed and delivered on right now.
-It does not, in any case, consider the premium or added cost of a bullion coin well beyond the market estimation of the metal content the commodity encompasses.
+The gold spot price is the cost at which a product can be executed and delivered on right now.
+It does not consider the premium or added cost of a bullion coin well beyond the market estimation of the metal content the commodity encompasses.
 A manufacturer marks up the price due to the minting costs and sells it to a dealer.
-A dealer thereafter further marks up the gold bullion prices in order to account for distribution costs and a minimal dealer fee, and sells it to individual buyers and investors.
-Bullion Exchanges offers gold in various forms for investment with free shipping at the lowest possible markup from the spot price.
+A dealer thereafter further marks up the gold bullion prices in order to account for distribution costs and a minimal dealer fee and sells it to individual buyers and investors.
+Bullion Exchanges offers gold in various forms of investment with free shipping at the lowest possible markup from the spot price.

-Q- What is the difference between an ounce and a troy ounce when looking at a price of Gold chart?
+What is the difference between an ounce and a troy ounce when looking at a price of gold chart?

 An ounce is equivalent to about 28.349 grams and is used as a measure for almost all common commodities whereas, gold is always measured by the troy ounce which weighs about 31.103 grams.
 This standard of measurement was adopted by the United States for standard coinage in 1828, but it was created in France during medieval times.

-Q- Why does the price for Gold change so often?
+Why does the price of gold change so often?

-Gold rate is influenced by current events, market speculation, currency values, supply and demand, and buying power.
-Wherever one or more of these fluctuate, the price of Gold changes, though in general it has historically been quite stable.
+The gold rate is influenced by current events, market speculation, currency values, supply and demand, and buying power.
+Wherever one or more of these fluctuate, the price of gold changes, though in general, it has historically been quite stable.